johnalison/obsidian-notes/Journal/11 November 2024 Monday.md

 # Got the AN to compile !
 - problem was the  `eval utils/tdr runtime -sh` ... the Makefile already knew the answer
-- Still problem with the docker version...
-FIX
+- Still problem with the container version...
+FIXED
-- got docker working need to download a bunch of files for algorithm2e
+- got the container working... needed to download a bunch of files for algorithm2e

 Finished 1st pass at AN comments:
 	https://twiki.cern.ch/twiki/bin/view/CMSPublic/Run2HH4b